 Orientate and identify the anatomical features of the specimen.

-Complex specimens should be examined and orientated together with the responsible surgeon, if possible.
-Alternatively the surgeon should orientate the specimen with the use of ties or pin the specimen out and label the cork board.2
+If possible, complex specimens should be examined and orientated together with the responsible surgeon.
+Alternatively, the surgeon should orientate the specimen with the use of designated sutures or pin the specimen out on an appropriately labelled cork board.2

 Record additional orientation or designation provided by operating clinician: